Historical Apoplexy · State Legislative Adaptations · Ohio

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL OHIO RESIDENTS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE OHIO REVISED CODE IN TITLES 9, 33, AND 51, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL OHIO RESIDENTS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE OHIO REVISED CODE IN TITLE 9, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL